Dedicated advocates for community health

 Laurel has served on various boards and committees, holding officer roles on small boards that benefit activities she enjoys.
 She was on both the finance committee and board of advocates for Planned Parenthood of the Greater Northwest.
 As a board member on her family’s charitable foundation, The Sharkey Foundation, Laurel has expanded her philanthropic influence through funding needed services for children at a number of well-deserving charities.
 She has been a strong supporter of various causes, and has participated in a number of challenging fundraising efforts, including the Ride Across Minnesota to support MS and the Susan G. Komen 3-Day Walk to support Breast Cancer Research.

 Laurel moved to Ashland in 2016 from Seattle, Washington, where she lived and worked for the past 25 years.
-She has a strong sense of community and enjoys the connections she has formed by serving on the Ashland Community Hospital Foundation Board.
+She has a strong sense of community and enjoys the connections she has formed by serving on the Ashland Community Health Foundation Board.

 Tiffanie Lambert is Assistant Superintendent of Teaching and Learning at Phoenix-Talent Schools.
 Tiffanie has been an Oregon public educator for 22 years, and has served as special education teacher, elementary principal, middle school principal, special education director, and curriculum director.